BenceVSanofi/snowflake-snowpro/README.md

 - **Directory Tables**:
 A directory table is **not a separate database object** and is conceptually similar to an external table because it stores file-level metadata about the data files in the stage.
 A directory table has **no grantable privileges** of its own.
+### 18.2.
+Data unloading, export
+When data is unloaded from Snowflake, it is automatically compressed using gzip compression.
+This is the default behavior; however, you can specify alternate compression methods or turn off compression entirely.
+The unloading process automatically exports to multiple files so that it can take advantage of the parallelism offered by Snowflake.
+However, if needed, you can set the SINGLE parameter to true to ensure the export goes to a single file.
+The default size of each output file is 16 MB but can be changed using the MAX_FILE_SIZE parameter.
+The maximum allowed size per file is 5GB if you export data to cloud storage.